Alex-LO-cyb/Phishing-Attack-Simulator/README.md

 - Sending profiles to specify sending SMTP relay details
 - Landing pages returned to users when they click the phishing links

 3 - Once you have configured the above settings, it's time to create and launch a campaign.
 Navigate to the Campaigns page and click New Campaign.
-Most of the fields are self-explanatory and use the templates configured earlier; the URL is the domain of the Gophish listener.
+Most of the fields are self-explanatory and use the templates configured earlier, the URL is the domain of the Gophish listener.

 4 - Click Launch Campaign to trigger the campaign.